-To be considered for readmission, the candidate must provide adequate evidence that the conditions or factors that caused the withdrawal have changed significantly, so that there is a reasonable expectation that the applicant can perform satisfactorily, if readmitted.
-The student's prior academic record will remain part of his or her overall academic record and will be recorded on the permanent transcript upon readmission.
+To be considered for readmission, the candidate must provide adequate evidence that the factors that caused the withdrawal have changed so there is a reasonable expectation that the applicant can perform satisfactorily if readmitted.
+The student's prior academic record will remain part of their overall academic record and will be recorded on the permanent transcript upon readmission.